lamnhan/autodocs/src/doc/getting-started/how-it-works.md

-**docsuper** recieve the render input and returns the content, simple that is.
+**ayedocs** recieve the render input and returns the content, simple that is.

 A render input can be **a path to a .md file** (`file`), **a template name** (`template`), **a custom rendering** (`rendering`).

-The CLI load configuration from `package.json` or `docsuper.config.js`.
+The CLI load configuration from `package.json` or `ayedocs.config.js`.
 See [[Options]] section for detail.
 Using the API, config can be provided directly when init the module.

 For example, my project has the `package.json` like this: